erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 1. Implement Fibonacci from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems

 ### Short Description

-An optimization algorithm that solves complex problems by breaking them into simpler subproblems and storing results to avoid redundant calculations.
+An optimization approach that solves complex problems by breaking them into simpler subproblems and storing results to avoid redundant calculations.
 Addresses optimization, sequence alignment, and resource allocation.
 Example: Finding the longest increasing subsequence by building solutions for smaller subsequences.
 Operates by identifying overlapping subproblems, storing solutions in tables, and building up to the final solution.

 **Key Characteristics:**
 - **Time Complexity**: Varies